Panoramic Multimodal Semantic Occupancy Prediction for Quadruped Robots: Method

 \subsection{Multimodal Information Prompt Fusion}

-Multimodal BEV fusion is commonly implemented using feature concatenation or element-wise addition.
-Although simple and efficient, such symmetric fusion strategies treat all modalities equally and lack explicit role differentiation.
-In practice, heterogeneous sensors contribute fundamentally different information: LiDAR directly measures 3D geometry, while RGB, infrared, and polarization modalities provide complementary semantic and appearance cues.
+Direct concatenation or addition treats all sensor modalities equally, although they provide different types of information.
+In practice, heterogeneous sensors contribute fundamentally different information: LiDAR directly measures 3D geometry, while RGB, thermal, and polarization modalities provide complementary semantic and appearance cues.
 Blindly blending these features may dilute geometric consistency and introduce modality interference.
-In our quadruped robotic platform, LiDAR offers a stable spatial structure in BEV space, which is crucial for occupancy prediction.
-Image modalities, on the other hand, mainly enhance semantic perception under challenging illumination or material conditions.
-Therefore, we adopt an asymmetric fusion principle: geometry dominance with semantic supplementation.

-To this end, we propose a Multimodal Information Prompt Fusion (MIPF) module.
-Instead of performing dense spatial cross-attention, we use LiDAR BEV features as queries and compress image modalities into compact semantic prompts serving as keys and values.
-This geometry-guided prompt interaction preserves structural priors while enabling adaptive semantic enhancement.
+Thus, MIPF adopts asymmetric fusion, using LiDAR as the geometric basis and image modalities as semantic supplements, as shown in Fig.~\ref{fig:module}(b).